 Adrienne Kate Brown

-Adrienne is an architect, educator, and writer living in Chicago.
-She is a registered architect in the state of Illinois.
+Adrienne is an architect, educator, and writer living between New York City and Chicago.
+She is a registered architect in Illinois and New York.
 Adrienne currently teaches architecture studio and design courses at the School of the Art Institute of Chicago.

 She received her Master of Architecture I from the Yale School of Architecture where her studies focused on preservation, new urbanism, and the evolution of the built environment.
 She holds a BA from Wellesley College.
 Originally from Michigan, she attended Cranbrook Kingswood School where she discovered a love for the architecture of Eliel Saarinen.

 Prior to founding AKB WORKS, Adrienne worked at HBRA Architects and Tigerman McCurry Architects in Chicago, and Joseph Pell Lombardi and Associates in New York City.